Brandenburg Gate: 18th-century reconstruction

 Frederick William II of Prussia was in his early forties when he came to the throne in 1786.
 He was determined to establish his capital of Berlin as a cultural centre.
 The military triumphs of his uncle Frederick the Great had made the Kingdom of Prussia a power that could not be ignored in European politics, but Berlin lacked the monuments and cultural life of Vienna, Paris or London.
 His uncle's tastes had been those typical of his generation, drawing on French classicism and English Palladianism, and his Brandenburg Gate in Potsdam (1770–71) was a much smaller monument, poised between Rococo and a Roman-influenced Neoclassical architecture.

-Frederick William II summoned new German architects to Berlin, including Carl Gotthard Langhans from the city of Breslau (today Wrocław in Poland), who was appointed head court architect ("Oberhofbauampt", or Court Superintendent of Buildings) in 1788.
+Frederick William II summoned new German architects to Berlin, including Carl Gotthard Langhans from the city of Breslau (today Wrocław in Poland), who was appointed director of the "Oberhofbauamt" (Royal Office of Works) in 1788.
 Though he had designed many Neoclassical buildings, this was his first significant work in the Greek style, and his last major one; by 1792 he had designed a small neo-Gothic building for the New Garden in Potsdam.
 The gate was the first element of a "new Athens on the river Spree" by Langhans.

-The gate was originally called the Friedenstor or "Peace Gate"; the military victory it celebrated had been very complete, but almost fatality-free, so the name seemed justified.
-Frederick William II had restored his brother-in-law to power in the Netherlands.
-But the French Revolution began while construction was underway, and only a few years after it was completed, the Batavian Revolution sent the Dutch royal couple into exile in 1795, the first of many political upheavals throughout the gate's history.
+The gate was originally called "Friedenstor" (Peace Gate) and unceremoniously opened to traffic in August 1791 before its construction had been completed.
+It celebrated a Prussian military intervention in the Netherlands, supported by the British and the Dutch court.
+It had met with little resistance, restored the Dutch king (Frederick William's brother-in-law) to power, and resulted in a state treaty between Great Britain, Prussia, and the Netherlands.